BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 ![Simpson's Index](../images/taxonomic_classification_service_2_images/simpsons_index.png)

-Simpson’s index is a measure of diversity which takes into account the number of species present, as well as the relative abundance of each species.
+Simpson’s index is a measure of diversity which considers the number of species present, as well as the relative abundance of each species.
 As species richness and evenness increase, so diversity increases.
 (Simpson, 1949).
 The Simpson-based metrics are that they do not tend to be as affected by sampling effort as the Shannon’s index.

 ![Simpson's Reciprocal Index](../images/taxonomic_classification_service_2_images/simpsons_reciprocal_index.png)

-Inverse Simpson’s: Simpson’s reciprocal index quantifies biodiversity by taking into account the richness and evenness.
+Inverse Simpson’s: Simpson’s reciprocal index quantifies biodiversity by considering the richness and evenness.
 The greater the biodiversity in an area, the higher the value of D. The lowest possible defined value of D is 1and would occur if the community contained only one species.
 The maximum value would occur if there was perfect evenness and would be equal to the number of species.
 (Simpson, 1949)